GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 The following special abilities may be used by any combatant unless otherwise noted.
 Some may be used as action, some as reactions, and some as either.

 #### About Face
-Reaction
+Action
 You rotate up to 180 degrees.
+If received a wound, you may about face as a reaction.

 #### Aim
 Action